Cliff Berkman is taking aim at prostate cancer.

 The protein, called PSMA (Prostate-Specific Membrane Antigen), shows up as soon as prostate cells become cancerous.
 PSMA is different from PSA, the prostate protein that is currently used to diagnose prostate cancer.
 PSA is released by prostate cancer cells into the bloodstream.
 PSMA stays attached to the cancer cells, like a neon sign saying “CANCER HERE!”

-Since PSMA is so specific to prostate cancer cells, Berkman thought that … » More …
+Since PSMA is so specific to prostate cancer cells, Berkman thought … » More …